 Interested in shipping on the Keystone Pipeline System?
 Visit the Keystone and Marketlink Shipper Information pages to learn more.

 Documents and maps

 The Keystone Pipeline System plays a key role in delivering Canadian and US crude oil supplies to markets around North America.
 It stretches 4,324 km (2,687 miles) from Alberta to refineries in Illinois, Oklahoma and the US Gulf Coast.

-The Keystone Pipeline System is governed according to regulations outlined by the Federal Energy Regulatory Commission (FERC) and the National Energy Board (NEB).
+The Keystone Pipeline System is governed according to regulations outlined by the Federal Energy Regulatory Commission (FERC) and the Canada Energy Regulator (CER), which replaced the National Energy Board (NEB) in August 2019.

 We’re here to answer your questions.
 For general questions you can contact us by email, but for a quicker response, please call us directly.

 HEAD OFFICE450 – 1 St. SWCalgary, AlbertaT2P 5H1